New Department of Energy (DOE) Pool Pump & Motor Regulations

 When the new regulation takes effect in July 2021, manufacturers will be transitioning and selling based on the new regulations, but existing inventory of non-compliant pumps are still permitted to be sold and installed.
 Replacement variable speed motor legislation is still pending and is discussed in detail below.

 The next step is for the DOE to adopt the stakeholder recommendations and issue a Direct Final Rule.
 Enacting this legislation would effectively close the replacement motor “loophole”.
 This would set a prescriptive standard that all pool pump motors on the market must meet, regardless of whether they are being sold with a new pool pump or as a replacement.
 This approach ensures that customers will benefit from the variable speed motor technology that is projected in the upcoming 2021 pool pump standard.

 California Energy Commission (CEC)

 The CEC has been working on their own legislation and has adopted a significant part of the DOE’s petition.
-They have also moved ahead and addressed the replacement motor “loophole.”
-However, their legislation includes the use of variable speed (VS) motor’s below 1.15 Total HP.
-The use of VS motors below that THP range has been challenged as to whether the energy efficiency would exceed the additional upfront cost, and this course is not consistent with the Federal DPPP pump rule.
+They have also moved ahead and addressed the replacement motor “loophole”.
+However, their legislation includes the use of variable speed (VS) motors below 1.15 total HP.
+The use of VS motors below that THP range has been challenged as to whether the energy efficiency would exceed the additional upfront cost and is not consistent with the Federal DPPP pump rule.